 What if I don’t have time to meditate?

 A regular meditation practice doesn’t have to take a lot of time out of your day, and can have the benefit of making your remaining hours happier, less stressful, more productive and more fulfilling.
 Even the busiest of us has enough time to invest in something that can have such a profound impact on the rest of our lives.
 The best way to know for sure is to experience it for yourself.

 I’ve tried meditating before and can’t stop thinking and clear my mind.

 One of the biggest misconceptions about meditation is the belief that you need to stop thinking in order to practice correctly and experience the benefits.
-A thinking mind is a healthy mind and there is no harm in having thoughts during meditation.
+A thinking mind is a healthy mind and there is nothing wrong with having thoughts during meditation.
 The practice of meditation concerns where we place our attention and awareness and how we respond to thoughts, sounds, sensations and emotions that arise during our practice.
-So yes, if you practice the techniques as we teach them, you can and will be meditating.
+So yes, if you practice the techniques as I teach them, you can and will be meditating.

 I’ve been using a meditation app for awhile.
 How is this different?

 Apps, videos and audio files are all great ways to get started with meditation, but they can keep you from having a deeper level of experience.
 At Still Moving, we teach you to be a self-sufficient meditator so you are not dependent on anything besides your body, mind and breath to meditate and receive all the benefits of the practice.
 Additionally, learning directly from an experienced teacher gives you the opportunity to ask questions, share experiences, and deepen your practice in ways not possible with pre-recorded programs.

 Do I need to be able to sit in lotus to meditate?